Let me ask you a question: Are you miserable in your skin, and not sure why?

 Address 545 West 45th Street, New York, New York 10036

-Corinthian is another commercial diagnostic laboratory specializing in neurological disease detection, and they specialize exclusively in testing skin biopsies, also sending a kit to your physician.
+Corinthian is another commercial diagnostic laboratory specializing in neurological disease detection, and they specialize exclusively in testing skin biopsies, and also sending a kit to your physician.
 I like this lab too, but I don’t have a graphic of a sample test to show you like the one above.
-Their site has a lot of information including this great ARTICLE written by two physicians: David S. Saperstein, MD and Todd D. Levine, MD.
+Their site has a lot of information including this great ARTICLE written by two physicians: David S. Saperstein, MD, and Todd D. Levine, MD.

 Ordering kits from them is easy, and convenient.

 Corinthian Labs – Phone: 855-CRL-LABS (855-275-5227).

 It’s possible that you can have a test done at Massachusetts General Hospital, or to have Dr. Oaklander, a leader in the field give you a second opinion regarding a test you’ve already done.
 Here’s the LINK to learn more about these other options.